hackerjacke440/WebScout/README.md

 ## Contributing

-Contributions are welcome!
-If you would like to contribute, please submit a pull request or open an issue for discussion.
-Make sure to adhere to the coding standards and guidelines outlined in the project.
+Contributions are encouraged!
+Please submit a pull request or open an issue for discussion.
+Ensure compliance with the project's coding standards and guidelines.